© WDSAA 2017

-C. Propose, amend and define a standard for the breed, subject to approval of The American Kennel Club.
+C. Propose, amend and define a standard for the breed, subject to approval of FCI.

-D. Urge members and breeders to accept the standard of the breed as approved by The American Kennel Club as the standard of excellence by which the Dutch Shepherd shall be judged.
+D. Urge members and breeders to accept the standard of the FCI as the standard of excellence by which the Dutch Shepherd shall be judged.

 E. Do all in its power to protect and advance the interests of the breed and to encourage sportsmanlike behavior at dog shows, obedience trials, herding trials and performance events.

-F. Conduct sanctioned matches, specialty shows, obedience trials, herding trials, agility trials, performance events and any other event for which the Club is eligible for under the Rules and Regulations of The American Kennel Club.
+F. Conduct sanctioned matches, specialty shows, obedience trials, herding trials, agility trials, performance events and any other event for which the Club is eligible for under the Rules and Regulations of The FCI.